- - -

 The second year was data collection.

-Church friendships at Leeds :)
+Friendships (beyond University) at Leeds :)

 Friendships beyond Leeds were amazing too!!
 I had the lovely experience to reconnect with old friends, make new friends in the cities and countries I travelled.